Google Chrome: Manifest V3

-In December 2022, Google announced the transition would be paused "to address developer feedback and deliver better solutions to migration issues."
+In December 2022, Google announced the transition would be paused "to address developer feedback and deliver better solutions to migration issues".
 In November 2023, Google announced it would resume the transition to Manifest V3; support for Manifest V2 extensions would be removed entirely from non-stable builds of Chrome beginning June 2024.
+Google removed the extensions using MV2 from their Chrome Web Store in June 2025.

-Other Chromium-based web browsers will adopt Manifest V3, including Microsoft Edge.
-Manifest V3 support is being added to Mozilla Firefox's implementation of Chrome's extension API (WebExtensions) for compatibility reasons, but Mozilla has stated that its implementation would not contain limitations that affect privacy and content-blocking extensions, and that its implementation of V2 would not be deprecated.
+The changes also affected other Chromium-based web browsers, including Microsoft Edge, Brave, Opera, and Vivaldi.
+However, Microsoft announced that it would support MV2 adblockers.
+Brave announced that it would support MV2 extensions as long as possible, but the lack of its own extension website made this difficult (Brave uses the Chrome Web Store).
+Ultimately, Microsoft retained some MV2 extensions in its store, while Brave created a separate section allowing downloads of AdGuard MV2, uBlock Origin (uBO), uMatrix MV2, and NoScript MV2.
+Mozilla stated that Manifest V3 support is being added to Mozilla Firefox's implementation of Chrome's extension API (WebExtensions) for compatibility reasons, but Mozilla has also stated that its implementation would not contain limitations that affect privacy and content-blocking extensions, and that its implementation of V2 would not be deprecated.

+Some extension developers have released separate editions of their extensions for MV3, of which some are significantly restricted or rewritten.
+For example, uBO was released as uBlock Origin Lite (uBOL).
+It has a static filter list, which means a slower response to threats and not including some filters for smaller or regional websites, does not use so-called cosmetic filters by default (hiding elements on the page), and generally contains significantly fewer filters.
+Restrictions were also introduced in Ghostry for MV3, Adblock Plus MV3, AdGuard MV3, and Stands MV3.

+Researchers from Goethe University Frankfurt, examining request blocking in popular MV3 extensions, found that the providers of the tested extensions managed to bypass most of Google's restrictions.
+Current versions of the tested MV3 extensions were found blocking as many or even more requests to trackers and ads then their MV2 counterparts (quantitative study).
+However, the researchers also found that cosmetic filters were over 20% less effective in the tested sample (visual study).

 Anti-competition

 In August 2024, a federal judge in Washington, D.C. ruled that Google maintained an illegal monopoly over search services.
 In November 2024, the US Department of Justice (DOJ) demanded that Google sell Chrome to stop Google from maintaining its monopoly in online search.

 On August 12, 2025, artificial intelligence company Perplexity AI made a bid to buy the browser from Google for $34.5 billion.
 Perplexity stated that the sale could remedy anti-trust litigation against Google, in which a judge was considering compelling the sale of Chrome.